OctopusDeploy/docs/docs/deploying-applications/variables/sensitive-variables.md

 ## Configuring sensitive variables

-Variables such as passwords or API keys can be marked as beingÂ **sensitive**.
+Variables such as passwords or API keys can be marked as being **sensitive**.

 ![](/docs/images/3048089/3277722.png)